poziryna84/Kschool_Final_Project/README.md

 The details of the data set are in DataSet_Description.RMD

 Shiny Dashboard codes: server.R and ui.R.
+The dashboard itself can be viewed on https://poziryna84.shinyapps.io/Kschool_Final_Project/